Survivor of Camp Fire helps another survivor get a new job, clothes, cellphone

 "I told people I ran out of gas and one lady pulls up and she's like, 'You need a lift?'"
 Beyelia said. "'Yes I do.'
 And we rode all the way down the left lane."

 Williamson got the job.
-He never expected such an act of kindness to happen off the side of State Highway 99.
+He never expected such an act of kindness to happen off the side of Hwy.
+99.

 "It brought tears to my eyes and opened my heart," Williamson said.
 "Thinking that someone who went through so much could share and still help somebody else."